Gail Long Early Career Woman Engineer of the Year Award

 Winners

-The winner of the Gail Long Early Career Woman Engineer of the Year Award for 2023 is Laura Hook (Hayday).
+The winners of the Gail Long Early Career Woman Engineer of the Year Award for 2024 are Evelyn Grogan, Dr Misty Haith and Xin (Lily) Tu.

 Past winners: